grantghk/grantghk/README.md

 # 👋 Hello, I'm grantghk!

 ## About
-I'm a student who loves coding and watching some anime.
-I'm learning new things and improving my skills, particularly in coding.
+I'm a normal guy who loves coding and watching some anime.
 I’m currently working as developer on **Nyxy** Discord bot